Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

 Progress has been reported on closing the urban/rural divide, with expanding mobile infrastructure in rural areas.

-Malaysia has seen a rapid increase in mobile broadband penetration over the past five years driven by strong growth of 4G mobile subscribers and high data caps.
-Slowing growth is predicted over the next five years to 2022 as the market reaches a heightened state of maturity.
+Malaysia has seen a rapid increase in mobile broadband penetration over the past five to six years driven by strong growth of 4G mobile subscribers and high data caps.
+Strong but slowing growth is predicted over the next five years to 2023 as the market reaches a heightened state of maturity.
+The mobile broadband market will be driven by increasingly faster speeds offered by the mobile operators as they roll out their 4G and 5G networks and improving tariffs due to strong competition.

 Key companies mentioned in this report: